Valerie Cossette Poses On The Floor In Sexy Sportswear That Shows Off Her Curves

 “Very sexy tattoos,” penned one Instagram user, leaving a rose and blowing-kiss emoji for the sizzling brunette.

-Valerie rocked a low-cut sports bra that bared a good amount of cleavage, looking flattering on her busty physique.
+Valerie rocked a low-cut sports bra that bared a good amount of cleavage and flattering her physique.
 The item had a wide underband inscribed with the words “Nova Sport” in large white font, which also decorated the thick shoulder straps.

 The Fashion Nova ambassador coupled the snug top with a pair of leggings that hugged her hips, looking almost ruched across the lower body.
 The skintight pants matched the design of the top, sporting a high-rise waistband adorned with similar writing.
 Valerie made her caption all about the inscription on her ensemble, which she quoted alongside a black heart emoji that appeared to mirror the color of her outfit.